Rooney Mara: Other work

 In February 2018, it was announced Mara, Sara Schloat, and Chrys Wong had started a vegan clothing line named Hiraeth Collective, consisting of clothing, shoes, and accessories, designed by themselves.
 The clothing line is produced in Los Angeles, California.
 The clothing line was made available in select Barneys New York stores and online, beginning in August 2018.

-Mara founded the charity Faces of Kibera, which aimed to provide housing, food, and medical care for orphans in Kibera, a Nairobi, Kenya slum.
+Mara founded the charity Faces of Kibera, which aimed to provide housing, food, and medical care for orphans in Kibera, a slum in Nairobi, Kenya.
 The charity's goal was to build an orphanage in the region, for which 6 acres of land have been purchased.
 The charity auctioned memorabilia from the Steelers and Giants, as well as training camp events on eBay to raise money.
 She visited the area as a volunteer in 2006 and was moved to help the orphans, many of whom lost parents to AIDS and HIV-related illnesses.
 She began the charity due to her frustration with the growing number of nonprofits that are just business opportunities.
 "The people who need help aren't really getting it.
 So I started my own", she told Interview magazine in 2009.
 Mara later found it challenging to balance her charity work and acting career.
 "I need to do both; I can't just do acting," she stated to The Journal News.
 In January 2011, Faces of Kibera merged with Uweza Foundation which runs community-based empowerment programs in Kibera, including soccer leagues and after-school tutoring.
 Uweza is a Swahili word meaning opportunity, ability, and power.
 Mara serves as the president of the board of directors for the foundation.

 Personal life

 Mara moved to Los Angeles in early 2007 and lived with her sister temporarily.
-Although they do not live together anymore, Mara felt that the experience brought them closer together, and as of 2010 were regularly discussing the film business and movie scripts.
+Mara felt that the experience brought them closer together, and as of 2010 they were regularly discussing the film business and movie scripts.
 As of January 2012, Mara lived in the Los Feliz neighborhood of Los Angeles.
 She includes Gena Rowlands among the actresses who inspire her, especially her performances in A Woman Under the Influence (1974) and Opening Night (1977).
-She is a vegan.
+Mara is vegan.